 \section{Conclusion}

-We introduced a degeneracy-based framework to easily scale graph (variational) autoencoders, and provided experimental evidences of its ability to effectively process large graphs.
-Our work confirms the representational power of these models, and identifies several directions that, in future research, should lead towards their improvement.
+In this paper, we introduced a framework based on graph degeneracy to easily scale graph (variational) autoencoders.
+We provided experimental evidence of its ability to process large graphs effectively.
+Our work confirms the representational power of these models and identifies several directions that, in future research, should lead towards their improvement.